Skip to main content

 Prevention of Reflux/GERD after Gastric Bypass (Gastric Sleeve)

-Prevention of Gall Bladder disease after Bariatric Surgery
+Prevention of Gall Bladder Disease after Bariatric Surgery

 Morbidly obese patients are known to have a higher frequency of Gallbladder disease both prior to and after bariatric surgery compared to the general population.
 Asymptomatic gall stones can cause acute inflammation with significant weight loss after bariatric surgery in 30-40% of patients.
 It is our policy to actively screen patients for gall bladder problems prior to surgery and if anything is detected (gall stones, chronic cholecystitis due to dyskinesia, cholesterol polyps), removal of the gall bladder at the time of main bariatric procedure might be recommended.
 Consequently, risk of repeat surgery for gall bladder surgery later on is avoided.
 If no problems with the gall bladder are detected, after bariatric surgery patients are treated with Ursodiol or Actigall for first six months after bariatric surgery to prevent problems with the gall bladder.

 Get started today!
-Click here to view our on online weight loss surgery seminar.
+Click here to view our online weight loss surgery seminar.
 The first step in your journey towards a new you!

-FAQs About Bariatric Sleeve Surgery Baltimore, Maryland
+FAQs About Bariatric Sleeve Surgery

-How much does gastric sleeve cost?
+How much does a gastric sleeve cost?

 How long does gastric sleeve surgery take?

 The gastric sleeve procedure takes a few hours and is done laparoscopically.
-Patients typically stay in the hospital overnight after the procedure and most patients are allowed to go home the next day after they’ve been observed.
+Patients typically stay in the hospital overnight after the procedure, and most patients are allowed to go home the next day after they’ve been observed.

 How much food can a gastric sleeve hold?